aliciatay/dsiprojects/README.md

 Highlights:
 * Trained on 4 model architectures
 * Fine-tuned with Optuna (hyper-param package library) and Mixup to push baseline up to 66%, outperforming human accuracy level
-* Due to noisy labels, shallower models tend to provide higiher accuracy than compared to deeper, more modern state-of-art architecture
+* Due to noisy labels, shallower models tend to provide higher accuracy than compared to deeper, more modern state-of-art architecture